Settibalija

-Settibalija (also Setti Balija, Shetty Balija) refers to two distinct and completely unrelated communities in Andhra Pradesh, India.
+Settibalija (also Setti Balija, Setty Balija) refers to two distinct and completely unrelated communities in Andhra Pradesh, India.
 The term Setti Balija (or Chetty Balija) historically referred to a sub-caste of the Balija community.
-These Shetty Balijas were a prominent mercantile community of South India with a history dating back to the Vijayanagara Empire.
+These Setti Balijas were a prominent mercantile community of South India with a history dating back to the Vijayanagara Empire.
 They are currently found in the Rayalaseema region and are classified as a Forward Caste.

 In 1920, as a part of Sanskritization process, the toddy-tapper community of Godavari districts — not related to the Balija caste and the historical Setti Balija trader community — changed their caste name from Ediga or Eendra to the more respectable name of Chettu Balija (Chettu meaning tree in Telugu), which transformed to Setti Balija over a period of time.
 The Settibalijas of Godavari districts are related to the larger Goud community and are classified as a Backward Caste.

-Shetty Balijas of Rayalaseema
+Setti Balijas of Rayalaseema

-Shetty Balija (also known as Shetty Balija, Chetty Balija, Balija) is a subgroup of the Balija caste.
-The community identifies itself as Shetty Balija in Rayalaseema while in Coastal Andhra they prefer to call themselves Balija to avoid confusion with an unrelated community of the same name.
+Setti Balija (also known as Setty Balija, Chetty Balija, Balija) is a subgroup of the Balija caste.
+The community identifies itself as Setti Balija in Rayalaseema while in Coastal Andhra they prefer to call themselves Balija to avoid confusion with an unrelated community of the same name.
 Their traditional occupation is trading.
-These Shetty Balijas, along with Komatis, were a prominent mercantile community of South India with a history dating back to the Vijayanagara Empire.
+These Setti Balijas, along with Komatis, were a prominent mercantile community of South India with a history dating back to the Vijayanagara Empire.

 In the present-day, they are landholders and are involved in agriculture, business, and trade in food grain.
 They are classified as a Forward Caste in Andhra Pradesh.
-Shetty Balija (sub-caste of Balija) is present all across Rayalaseema, and in smaller numbers in former Nellore and Prakasam districts.
-The Shetty Balijas of Rayalaseema are closely related to the landowning Kapu/Telaga community of Coastal Andhra.
+Setti Balija (sub-caste of Balija) is present all across Rayalaseema, and in smaller numbers in former Nellore and Prakasam districts.
+The Setty Balijas of Rayalaseema are closely related to the landowning Kapu/Telaga community of Coastal Andhra.
 They are completely unrelated to the Coastal Andhra community known as Setti Balija, who are a part of Goud community and changed their caste name from Ediga to Setti Balija in 1920 to attain social dignity.

 Settibalijas of Coastal Andhra

 The Settibalijas (also known as Chettu Balija, Ediga, Eendra, Settiga, Settikula) of Coastal Andhra mostly live in the erstwhile districts of East Godavari, West Godavari and in smaller numbers in Visakhapatnam and Krishna districts.
 Traditionally, they are a community of toddy tappers.
 They are similar to other Telugu toddy tapping castes like Goud, Ediga, Yatha, Gamalla, Goundla, Segidi etc.

 The Settibalija community of Coastal Andhra is classified as a Backward Caste and is listed under BC-B in the Andhra Pradesh Backward Castes list.
-They are completely unrelated to the Shetty Balija community of Rayalaseema who are traders and landlords.
+They are completely unrelated to the Setty Balija community of Rayalaseema who are traders and landlords.